 There are a handful of common workplace struggles that plague almost every industry.
 Emails pile up.
 Status meetings are unproductive.
 Teammates working on the same project don’t have access to the same information.
 Day in and day out, these inconveniences can become overwhelming and create “work about work.”

-Two engineers at Facebook were sick of dealing with it, so they cobbled together a side project to make their workflow easier—which turned out to be the seedling idea for a $900 million company.
+Two engineers at Facebook were sick of dealing with it, so they cobbled together a side project to make their workflow easier—which turned out to be the seedling idea for a $1.5 billion company.

 When these Facebook engineers split their side project out into its own company—Asana—they had a single driving purpose.
 They wanted to kill email at work.
 But in the process, they found that there were many ways they could make collaboration and communication more efficient.
 Better project management and collaboration was something almost every team, in every industry, could benefit from.